 - How many hair transplants did he have?

-- Was he satisfied with the results?
+- Was he satisfied with the outcome of the surgeries?

-- How much did each of his hair transplant cost?
+- How much did his treatments cost?

 But how many treatments has he tried?
 And how have they changed his hair for the better?